Hull Clustering with Blended Representative Periods for Energy System Optimization Models: Model Formulation

 To capture the system's temporal dynamics, optimization is performed over a horizon \(\nT = \nD \cdot \nH\), which is discretized into a set of \(\nD\) time periods \(d \in \D\) (e.g., days) of equal length \(\nH\), each consisting of time steps \(h \in \H\) (e.g., hours).

-The decision-maker’s goal is to optimize the design and operation of the energy system by selecting investments and dispatch schedules that minimize total cost while meeting energy demand and respecting technical constraints.
-This includes decisions about where and how much capacity to install and operate assets, and how to route energy.

-In ESOMs, using the full set of time periods is often computationally prohibitive due to the high volume of time-varying data.
-Certain input data remains constant throughout the planning horizon, while other data---such as demands and renewable energy generator availability---vary over time, reflecting the system's need to adapt to fluctuating conditions across time steps.
-This time-varying data often exhibits periodic patterns, resulting in similarities between different periods.
-Therefore, the complexity of the model can be reduced by replacing base periods \(d \in \D\) with a much smaller set of RPs \(r \in \R\), where \(\nR \ll \nD\).
+The temporal dimension of the model can be reduced by replacing base periods \(d \in \D\) with a much smaller set of RPs \(r \in \R\), where \(\nR \ll \nD\).
 The RPs are selected so that they reflect typical combinations of the relevant conditions, reducing the computational burden while preserving the essential temporal patterns needed for accurate decision-making.

 RPs are typically identified using clustering methods.
 While \(k\)-means is commonly used, alternative methods such as \(k\)-medoids and hierarchical clustering may offer better performance depending on the structure of the data.
 For instance, \(k\)-medoids selects actual observations, making it more robust to outliers.
 After clustering, each base period \(d\) is assigned an RP \(d \mapsto \clusteringMap(d)\) by a clustering function \(\clusteringMap: \D \to \R\).
 As a result, they are replaced with their RPs \(r = \clusteringMap(d)\).
 We introduce weights \(\pWeightRepr{d,r}\) as indicators of this assignment: